FarhadMohseni/tretton37/README.md

   _I think accessibility matters a lot, It's important to make sure most of the people with all sorts of conditions can use your website._

-  _In the design process, I tried to use high-contrast colors and I double-checked that using [http://www.color-blindness.com/coblis-color-blindness-simulator/](Coblis color blindness simulator)_
+  _In the design process, I tried to use high-contrast colors and I double-checked that using [Coblis color blindness simulator](http://www.color-blindness.com/coblis-color-blindness-simulator/)_

 - **Responsive design, works on mobile and tablets**